JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the active cell width in twips.

 ```
-FUNCTION CTextRow.SetCellWidth (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellWidth (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |